mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 We are prepared to log whatever error will be thrown in our code.

-Let's run the `next` calls, but this time we will interrupt them with the `throw` method, not a `return`:
+Let's run the `next` calls, but this time we will interrupt them with the `throw` method instead of `return`.

 ```js
 const iterator = counterGenerator();